Negative Brand Sentiment in AI Search: Why It Happens and How to Fix It

 Start with the prompts that actually shape pipeline:

-• How does our brand compare to a top competitor?
+- How does our brand compare to [top competitor]?

-• Which platform is best for our core use case?
+- Which platform is best for [core use case]?

-• Which vendors are strongest for enterprise, healthcare, fintech, or the segment we care about?
+- Which vendors are strongest for enterprise, healthcare, fintech, or our target segment?

-Run those queries across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews when available.
+Run those queries across ChatGPT, Perplexity, Gemini, Claude, and Google AI Overviews.
 Score the outputs on four dimensions:

 This metric works best when paired with a second measurement layer.
 AuthorityTech uses sentiment delta to compare how the same brand is framed across engines, and Machine Relations as the larger operating model for shaping machine-readable trust.
 That broader view also matches what HBR describes in the agentic buying shift: the brand is being interpreted before the sales team gets a chance to explain itself.